 Legal Counsel Can Be Crucial

 Weber-Brown’s workers’ compensation case raises important issues to be heeded by future Pennsylvania claimants.
 Anyone who experiences a work-related condition that deteriorates over time should talk to an experienced workers’ compensation attorney as early as possible.
 Such a worker should not automatically assume that the passage of time has made them ineligible for benefits because it will be dependent on the individual situation.
-Clearly determining the date of an injury for purposes of workers’ compensation eligibility can be a complex legal question deserving of knowledgeable legal advice.
+Determining the date of an injury for purposes of workers’ compensation eligibility can be a complicated legal question deserving of knowledgeable legal advice.